Guide to Visiting Roosevelt Island in New York, NY

 3:30: If you still have more energy, you could head back into the park for one last hike or climb to the top of Yokahu Tower (the park closes at 5pm).

-FYI: This is only a sample itinerary, customize to your liking!
+FYI: This is only a sample itinerary.
+Feel free to customize it to your liking!

 El Yunque National Forest FAQs

-2. Will I be able to swim at El Yunque?
 Yes!
 The water is so beautiful and you can swim in it.
-Please be careful if you decide to and wear the appropriate equipment (e.g.; life jacket).
-Tip: Do not venture away from your guide and group.
+Please be careful if you decide to and wear the appropriate equipment (e.g., life jacket).
+Tip: Stay close to your guide and group at all times.

 Are You Ready to Check Out El Yunque Rainforest?